Update for getting an online permit (Dec 2017):

 |Issuance of entry permit||2 pm – 5 pm (Monday to Friday)|

 - The consulate advises booking taxis bearing Bhutan number plates.
 But it is not mandatory.
 If you are booking an Indian taxi, an additional road permit for the driver and car will also be required.
 It is issued from Phuntsholing and can only be issued after individual’s permit is issued

 - Indian Currency is used widely inside Bhutan (in fact preferred).
 Currency exchanges are not mandatory for Indian nationals.
 Also, Bhutanese Currency (Nu.) rates are at par with Indian Rupees

 - Visitors are not allowed to carry INR 1000 and INR 500 notes but I did and faced no such problems (Note: Post demonetization, it is advised to carry notes of 100 or of lower denominations)

 - Druk Punjab National Bank in Thimphu and Phuntsholing has ATM facility from where one can withdraw at a transaction charge of Rs.25

 - Carry enough cash.
 Bhutan is not a cashless economy

-- If you are planning to travel beyond Paro and Thimpu, an special area permit is required which is only issued at Thimpu on working days of the week
+- If you are planning to travel beyond Paro and Thimpu, a special area permit is required which is only issued at Thimpu on working days of the week

 More details on Bhutan trip –

-Click at images below for detailed post –
+Click on images below for detailed post –